-It is compulsory under the taxation legislation for your business to register for GST if it has a current or expected GST turnover of $75,000 pa or more ($150, 000 pa or more for non-profit organisations).
+It is compulsory under the taxation legislation for your business to register for GST if it has a current or expected GST turnover of $75,000 per annum or more ($150,000 per annum or more for non-profit organisations).

 The Australian Government buys from micro and small businesses that are not registered for the GST because they are below the required registration threshold.

 Do I have to be a company to respond to an ATM?

 No you do not have to be a company to sell to the Australian Government.

 Do I have to be Australian to respond to an ATM?